Hashir-Akbar/Learn-JavaScript/README.md

 ---

+### Contributing

+Feel free to suggest new books or resources by opening a pull request.
+We aim to make this collection as comprehensive and helpful as possible for JavaScript enthusiasts of all levels.

+### Mission

+This project was created with the goal of providing a central resource for JavaScript learners and professionals alike.
+By gathering high-quality literature, we hope to simplify the journey of learning JavaScript and make it accessible to a broader audience.

 ### Acknowledgments

 Thanks to all contributors and the JavaScript community for sharing and recommending these books.
 Your input helps keep this collection up-to-date and valuable for learners worldwide.

 ---